robson-koji/robson-koji/README.md

 ## Hi there

 I merged some projects that were spread around my other accounts on GitHub and GitLab to make life easier.
-However my main Python production is hosted in companies private repos, but you can have an overview of my job.
+Even if my main Python production is hosted inside companies' private repos, you can have an overview of my job.

   * Python / Django
   * Search engine Solr / Elasticsearch